 The criteria we looked at:

-Above all, the VPN must be secure, have good performance (especially in the face of firewalls and other censorship measures), offer entertainment capabilities (effective against geo-blocking, good for torrenting), be easy to use, and have great customer support – all at a decent price.
+The best China VPN must be secure, fast (especially in the face of the Great Firewall), and easy-to-use.
+It also should be effective against geo-blocking, good for torrenting, and have great customer support.
+Finally, all that should come at a decent price.

-And now, here are the Top 5 VPN choices for China.
+And now, here are the 5 Best VPNs for China.

 - Unbeatable in terms of privacy and security